christian-byrne/SC2-hotkeys-file-generator/README.md

 Currently only works by supporting a grid defined by user.
 In other words, there is a 4x5 grid when you select a unit/building and look at the abilities/options in the bottom right of the UI -- the user can assign a hotkey for each position in that grid so that it's consistent across all units/buildings.
 Other types of logic can easily be implemented, however -- but probably doesn't require code in those cases.

 **Note**: Issues or desired features => create a post.
-I only tested this on my own system because I didn't want to download SC2 on my other computers, so apologies for possible bugs.
+I only tested this on my own system (for zerg and protoss grids) because I didn't want to download SC2 on my other computers, so apologies for possible bugs.
 Hopefully you can stil figure out how the script generally works by reading this page -- and then use the info and the files in the repo to solve your problems.
 Many possible uses for the script could be replaced by some smart search/replace logic or Regex, especially if you look at the json file as a reference first.
 GLHF.

 ## Reasons to Use